Your Future is Calling. With the GED, You Can Answer!

 - Must be 17 years old and not enrolled in high school

-- Possess valid official picture ID (Drivers license, military ID, State ID) Expired identification cards are not valid
+- Must have a valid official picture ID (Drivers license, military ID, Any State ID).
+Expired identification cards are not valid

 What does it cost?